andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 ---
 {% include JB/setup %}

-Yet another of my mental stumbling-blocks today: fractions.{% sidenote 'sn-id-whatever' "Urgh." %}
+{% newthought "Yet another" %} of my mental stumbling-blocks today: fractions.{% sidenote 'sn-id-whatever' "Urgh." %}

 It amused me slightly to read on Google's "define" page that they are termed "vulgar fractions".
 I couldn't agree more.